-Ideal cycling cadence: why amateurs shouldn't try to pedal like Chris Froome - Cycling Weekly
+Ideal cycling cadence: new evidence why amateurs shouldn't pedal like Chris Froome - Cycling Weekly

-Scientists reveal how pedalling a low gear at a high cadence could waste 60 per cent of a cyclist's energy
+Scientists reveal more evidence of how pedalling a low gear at a high cadence could waste a cyclist's energy

-Pedalling fast in a low gear wastes your energy, scientists have demonstrated.
-When you cycle at the wrong cadence most of your effort will go into moving your legs up and down, not moving the bike forward.

-“If a recreational cyclist tries to copy the high cadence of a pro but, instead of turning big gears, they ride a low gear, they can waste 60 per cent of their energy,” says Dr Federico Formenti, Senior Research Fellow in physiology at the University of Oxford.
+Scientists have discovered a new reason why it’s bad to imitate Chris Froome‘s fast pedalling.
+The ratio between oxygen delivered to muscles in your thighs and the oxygen that they take up simply is too low when you keep a high cadence – if you are in a relatively low gear.

 Physiologists know that muscle efficiency all comes down to the speed at which your muscles can contract.
 If you choose a gear and cadence that allows your muscles to contract at one third of their maximum velocity, you’ll maximise your power output.

 The pedalling efficiency evidence from Formenti’s team was actually part of more significant research that could improve how sports scientists estimate energy consumption on stationary cycle ergometers.
 Pro cyclists predict their performance with such tests so if they are made more accurate, they could help them ride faster.

 But these tests have to rely on a limited set of measurements from a rider and they’re put into an equation to estimate their oxygen uptake (VO2) because it’s an indication of how well their body is performing.

 “It’s not feasible to measure directly how much fuel your body uses in exercise so oxygen uptake (VO2) is a good indicator,” says Formenti.
 “The conventional equation for doing this is from the American College of Sports Medicine and it includes body mass and external work rate.
 Perhaps surprisingly for a test done on a bicycle ergometer, the equation ignores pedalling rate.”

 Formenti’s team ran its experiments and has shown that, by adding pedalling rate, they can now improve its accuracy of the equation at predicting how well a rider performs when they are working just a little below his or her VO2 maximum.